qualified-self/heartuator/NETWORK.md

 ### sensing

-Every time a heartbeat is detected this message gets sent to IP number 192.168.8.50
+Every time a heartbeat is detected this message gets sent to the show control machine.

 #### sends
 message | params | description